[EagerLoad] Which is more useful, leftJoin or with? [N+1 problem]

 We obtained the model using two methods, so let's take a look at the characteristics of each

-● (left) Join
+● (left) The Join command

-Combines models based on join conditions.
+merges the models based on the join conditions.

 Join is an SQL function used to retrieve data from multiple tables at once.